Past Group members

 Dr Paul Shaw

 Paul graduated from the University of Manchester in 2001 with an Mphys in Physics and Astrophysics.
 He worked for a year with the Royal Bank of Scotland in Edinburgh before leaving to join the DisplayMasters Msc at the University of Dundee in 2004.
 Through this course Paul became very interested in OLEDs and completed an industrial placement with CDT Ltd, working on the benchmarking of OLED displays.
 He joined the department at St Andrews in September 2005 to start a PhD on polymer photophysics under the supervision of Prof. Ifor Samuel.
-Paul successfully completed his PhD in May 2009 and has now taken up a postdoctoral research position with Paul Burn's group in Queensland, Australia.
+Paul successfully completed his PhD in May 2009 and has now taken up a postdoctoral research position with Paul Burn's group in Queensland, Australia, obtaining an ARC fellowship to develop his own research.

 Dr Mario Giardini

 Dr Mario E. Giardini graduated and received his PhD in Electronic Engineering and Computer Science at the University of Pavia, Italy.
 He has been a Research Scientist for the National Institute for Physics of Matter (INFM, Italy), where he developed instruments, devices and technologies for a diverse range of mainly biomedical and biotechnological applications.
 His research has implied a framework of constant contact with industry, including three years as head of the R&D activities of a leading microscope manufacturer.
 He joined Ifor Samuel's team to work on forensic applications of fluorescence detection.
-In 2009 Mario left the group and has moved a short distance within the School of Physics and Astronomy to work at the interface of biology and photonics.
+He is now a lecturer in biomedical engineering at Strathclyde University.

 Dr Sarah Martin